spdx/license-list-XML/DOCS/new-license-workflow.md

 This document provides guidance and checklists for SPDX legal team members who are assigned to shepherd a new license request.

-The instructions here assume the requestor has already submitted the new license/exception request via the [SPDX online tools](https://tools.spdx.org).
+The instructions here assume the requester has already submitted the new license/exception request via the [SPDX online tools](https://tools.spdx.org).
 Note that it is also possible for license requests to be submitted directly as Issues in the GitHub repo; when this occurs, they will not appear on the SPDX online tools page.

 New license requests are to be assigned to an SPDX legal team member and that person is responsible for following the request through to its final determination.
 Make sure to add yourself as the Assignee in the license request issue here on GitHub, add the [label](https://github.com/spdx/license-list-XML/labels) `new license/exception request`, and add the appropriate release milestone to the issue.

 ## Things to check for initial request:

 1. Is the license or exception already on the SPDX License List?
 Has it been submitted and rejected previously?
 (If yes, go to "If license not accepted")
-2. Is the license or exception similar enough to an existing license or exception that additional markup could accomodate a match and there is no need to add the license?
+2. Is the license or exception similar enough to an existing license or exception that additional markup could accommodate a match and there is no need to add the license?
     1. Use Alan’s diff tool to compare to existing licenses.
     2. If it’s a case that additional markup would create match, then may want to discuss with legal team to ensure markup is non-substantive or differences in text do not alter legal meaning (if so, this cuts towards adding a new license).
 For more on this see the [Matching Guidelines](https://spdx.org/spdx-license-list/matching-guidelines), guideline #2 in particular.
-    3. If additional markup can accommodate the license, then the license does not need to be added: inform the requestor, comment on the issue as such, then create a PR for the existing license with the additional markup, and close issue once the PR has been merged.
+    3. If additional markup can accommodate the license, then the license does not need to be added: inform the requester, comment on the issue as such, then create a PR for the existing license with the additional markup, and close issue once the PR has been merged.

-2. If the submitter is not the license author or steward, ask for that contact or try to find that person or organization to make them aware the license has been submitted.
+3. If the submitter is not the license author or steward, ask for that contact or try to find that person or organization to make them aware the license has been submitted.
-3. Check the submission for any other missing information, e.g., working URL, examples of use, full text, standard header, etc. See the Field definitions on [Overview page](https://spdx.dev/license-list/) for assistance.
+4. Check the submission for any other missing information, e.g., working URL, examples of use, full text, standard header, etc. See the Field definitions on [Overview page](https://spdx.dev/license-list/) for assistance.
-Ask the submitter for any additional info needed, preferably via the Github issue, if possible.
+Ask the submitter for any additional info needed, preferably via the GitHub issue, if possible.
 Record any updates there.
     1. The "standard header" or "official license header" is defined in the [SPDX Matching Guidelines (sec.
 1.1.1)](https://spdx.dev/license-list/matching-guidelines/) as "specific text specified within the license itself to be put in the header of files."
-4. Review the following, bring any questions to legal team:
+5. Review the following, bring any questions to legal team:
     1. Is this an open source license?
     2. Is the short identifier unique?
 Does this license have a short identifier that is used elsewhere already (e.g., Fedora)?
     3. Does this license need markup for matching (omitable or replaceable text)?
     4. Record all notes in Issue
-5. If the legal team determines that more information is needed, the information should be requested in the Issue, tagging the requester and/or steward(s) and add the [label](https://github.com/spdx/license-list-XML/labels) `new license/exception: waiting for submitter`.
+6. If the legal team determines that more information is needed, the information should be requested in the Issue, tagging the requester and/or steward(s) and add the [label](https://github.com/spdx/license-list-XML/labels) `new license/exception: waiting for submitter`.
 If a response is not received within a reasonable amount of time, a follow-up request should be sent.
-If a response is not received to either request the next release (or two, if close to a release at first correspondance), the Issue will be closed.
+If a response is not received to either request the next release (or two, if close to a release at first correspondence), the Issue will be closed.

 ## If license not accepted: